 Guides for product: Adafruit Feather nRF52840 Express

 The Adafruit Feather nRF52840 Express is the new Feather family member with Bluetooth Low Energy and native USB support featuring the nRF52840!
-It's our take on an 'all-in-one' Arduino-compatible + Bluetooth Low Energy with built in USB plus battery charging.
+It's our take on an 'all-in-one' Arduino-compatible + Bluetooth Low Energy with built-in USB plus battery charging.
 With native USB it's even ready to join the CircuitPython party.
 We have other boards in the Feather family, check'em out here.

-This chip has twice the flash, and four times the SRAM of it's earlier sibling, the nRF52832 - 1 MB of FLASH and 256KB of SRAM.
+This chip has twice the flash, and four times the SRAM of its earlier sibling, the nRF52832 - 1 MB of FLASH and 256KB of SRAM.
 Compared to the nRF51, this board has 4-8 times more of everything.

 For this chip, we've added Arduino IDE support - you can program the nRF52840 chip directly to take full advantage of the Cortex-M4 processor, and then calling into the Nordic SoftDevice radio stack when you need to communicate over BLE.
 Since the underlying API and peripherals are the same for the '832 and '840, you can supercharge your older nRF52832 projects with the same exact code, with a single recompile!

 It's got tons of awesome peripherals: plenty of GPIO, analog inputs, PWM, timers, etc. Best of all, it's got that native USB!
 Finally, no need for a separate USB serial chip like CP2104 or FT232.
-Serial is handled as a USB CDC descriptor, and the chip can act like a keyboard, mouse, MIDI device or even disk drive.
-This chip has TinyUSB support - that means you can use it with Arduino as a native USB device and act as UART (CDC), HID, Mass Storage, MIDI and more!
+Serial is handled as a USB CDC descriptor, and the chip can act like a keyboard, mouse, MIDI device, or even disk drive.
+This chip has TinyUSB support - that means you can use it with Arduino as a native USB device and act as UART (CDC), HID, Mass Storage, MIDI, and more!

-Some other upgrades we've tossed in are an extra 'USER' switch that could be used to trigger OTA updates (or whatever you choose), a NeoPixel LED for status updates, 2 MB of QSPI Flash for storing CircuitPython files, and a SWD connector.
+Some other upgrades we've tossed in are an extra 'USER' switch that could be used to trigger OTA updates (or whatever you choose), a NeoPixel LED for status updates, 2 MB of QSPI Flash for storing CircuitPython files, and an SWD connector.

 We pre-programed the chip with our UF2 bootloader, which can use either commandline UART programming with nrfutil (we use this for Arduino) or drag-n-drop mass storage, for CircuitPython installation and also because mass-storage-drive bootloaders make updating firmware so easy.
 Want to program the chip directly?
-You can use our command line tools with your favorite editor and toolchain.
+You can use our command-line tools with your favorite editor and toolchain.
 If you want to use an SWD programmer/debugger (for even more advanced usage), we have a standard 2x5 0.05" connector.

-Best of all, we've done all the heavy lifting of getting the low level BLE stack into shape so you can focus on your project from day one!
+Best of all, we've done all the heavy lifting of getting the low-level BLE stack into shape so you can focus on your project from day one!
 The example code works great with our existing iOS and Android app.